omardelarosa/website/content/blog/2022/10/23/ai-thumbnails-with-stable-diffusion/index.md

 ![Invoke AI generated alien landscape](./invokeai_alient_landscape_04.png)

-Now all I need to do is find a good way to give these a nice pixel-art postprocessing effect:
+Now all I need to do is find a good way to give these a nice pixel-art postprocessing effect like this automatically:

 ![Pixel Art Alien Landscape](./pixelated-alien-landscape.png)

+Alas, it'll have to wait for the next post.